awill139/d3qn_pytorch/README.md

 # d3qn_pytorch
 D3QN implementation using pytorch

-A simple Dueling Double Q Learning network in pytorch playing Lunar Lander.
+A simple Dueling Double Q Learning network in pytorch playing Lunar Lander, should work with any Box2d game.

-Results are questionable which leads me to believe there is a bug somewhere, so I will find it
+The environment is solved, the results seem a bit inconsistent